LangChain Output Parsers: Extract Structured Data from LLM Responses

 Advanced Pydantic Patterns: Enums, Optional Fields, and Nested Models

 Pydantic models can express much richer schemas than flat key-value pairs.
+For broader output formatting strategies, see our dedicated guide.
 Here are three patterns I use regularly that make LLM output significantly more reliable.

 Constraining Values with Enums